lihas/NeuroPy/README.md

 This library is based on the minwave mindset communication protocol published by [Neurosky](http:://neurosky.com) and is tested with Neurosky Mindwave EEG headset.

+Note: I only have MindWave mobile, and therefore this library is supposed to work on it.
+I do not promise if it will work on other models.
+Another library which was suggested to me after I wrote this library can be found [HERE](https://github.com/BarkleyUS/mindwave-python).
+I have not tested that library, and cannot give any gurantees.
+More about the difference between the models of MindWave can be found [HERE](http://support.neurosky.com/kb/general-21/what-is-the-difference-between-the-mindset-mindwave-mindwave-mobile-and-xwave).

 ##Installation##

 1. Download the source distribution (zip file) from [dist directory](https://github.com/lihas/NeuroPy/tree/master/dist) or from [PyPi](https://pypi.python.org/pypi/NeuroPy/0.1)